Kyler Fackrell: College career

 Fackrell took a year off after high school and made a living painting houses while deciding whether or not to go on a Mormon mission.
 He ultimately decided to accept the scholarship to play football for the Utah State Aggies and received redshirt status his first year.
 In his first year of eligibility, he started all 13 games for the Aggies and had a career-high in sacks against San Jose State University; the team set a school single-game record with 13 total sacks in the game.
 He went on to block a field goal against New Mexico State.
 He finished the year as the first player in the school's history to be named a Freshman All-American and the fourth to win All-Conference First-team honors.

 As a sophomore, Fackrell continued to impress as he again started all 14 games and led the team with 13 tackles for loss and also had two forced fumbles and five sacks.
-He had a career-high in tackles against BYU and was the Mountain West's Defensive Player of the week.
+He had a career-high in tackles against BYU and was the Mountain West Conference's Defensive Player of the week.
 During the game against Hawaii, he intercepted a pass and returned it 99 yards for his first career touchdown; the return ranks as the third longest in school history.
 During a game later that year against Weber State, he caught a 4-yard pass and became the first person since 1964 in Utah State's history to have an offensive and defensive touchdown in the same season.
 His efforts earned him a spot on the All-Conference Second-team.

 Fackrell's junior season was cut short by injury in the second quarter in the season opener against the Tennessee Volunteers as he suffered an ACL injury.
 He missed the rest of the year.

 Coming back from the injury the next season, Fackrell started all 13 games and ranked first in the country with five fumble recoveries.
 On top of that, he also ranked first on the team with 15 tackles for loss and broke the school-record for 12 quarterback hurries; he also finished second in the season with 4 sacks.
 Two of those forced fumbles happened in a game against Boise State and he added a defensive touchdown when he recovered one of them in the endzone.
 He was named the Mountain West Conference Player of the Week two times that season.
 He finished his last year with the Aggies by being named a fourth-team All-American by Phil Steele and a First-team Conference selection.